gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 in standalone mode or else supply the :switch:`-gnateG` switch (described below) to the compiler.

-The ``gnatmake`` switch :switch:`-s` should be used with integrated preprocessing; otherwise the use of a different preprocessor data file without changing the sources will not cause recompilation.
+When using project files:

+   *    the builder switch :switch:`-x` should be used if any Ada source is compiled with :switch:`gnatep=`, so that the compiler finds the *preprocessor data file*.

+   *    the preprocessing data file and the symbol definition files should be located in the source directories of the project.

 Note that the ``gnatmake`` switch :switch:`-m` will almost always trigger recompilation for sources that are preprocessed,